What is Mall Analytics?

 “To survive in the digital age, malls will need to reinvent themselves.”
 McKinsey & Co

 Shopping malls are evolving into “experience community centers”.
 The concept has three key pillars.
-The first is that a mall is not longer a destination for shopping.
+The first is that a mall is no longer a destination for shopping.
 People can easily shop for a product or a brand online.
-Instead, the malls themselves had evolved into destination.
+Instead, the malls themselves had evolved into a destination.

 More precise, the shopping mall transformed into a local gathering place.
-Adding cinemas, restaurants, and haircuts, changes the focus to the customer’s experience.
+Adding cinemas, restaurants, and haircuts change the focus to the customer’s experience.

 My local mall wobbled for years.
 Five years ago, it bloomed.
 The mall owner revamped the food court, which brought families during the weekend.
 A cinema opened, which enticed teenagers.
 And the stores changed to make it attractive to students from next door university.